 War and Change

 Two World Wars changed the face of the country forever.
-Women had twice been recruited for essential war work while the men were off being blasted to bits.
+Women had twice been recruited for essential war work while the men were off being blasted to bits for King and Country.

 The Act that abolished the action for breach of promise is the Law Reform (Miscellaneous Provisions) Act 1970 – a short Act of just seven paragraphs and one schedule.

-Note: The Act preserved certain rights over property.
-Ask a lawyer if you think this situation might affect you.
+The Act preserved certain rights over property, and those rights continue to this day.
+If you think this situation might affect you, ask a lawyer.